 About Tailor Made Walking Tours

-We offer the same routes now, through an ever-changing landscape.
+We offer the same routes now, through an ever-changing landscape of 21st century Ireland.
 While the mountains and coastline remain the same, the rural face has seen the boom of the Celtic Tiger years, the subsequent decline and an indelible change to our social fabric.
 In places and infrastructure, the country reflects the furiously changing pace of the greater world, the collapse in the last decade of our economy and that of our EU partners, and now the slow regrowth to something more normal.
-The Tourist Board marketing venture in 2014 called “The Wild Atlantic Way”, signposted our fabulous western seaboard and zoomed Ireland up the tourism graph again.
+The Irish Tourist Board marketing venture in 2014 called “The Wild Atlantic Way”, signposted our fabulous western seaboard and zoomed Ireland up the tourism graph again.
+Hot on their heels were the Hollywood “Star Wars” crew, on our most remote headlands and islands, creating new scenes from ancient monuments of our pre-Christian past.

 I live with my two children Kate & David in Aghada, (ah-had-a- for non-Corkonians!)
 East Cork, overlooking the enchanting Cork harbour.
 This is command central for organising your walking tour.
 It is a wonderful place to live; a great community, beautiful scenery, in view of the shipping lane of Cork harbour and the lovely cruise liners that visit Cobh.